OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-dotnet-sdk.md

             private const string SubscriptionId = "<Your Azure Subscription ID>";
             // Replace with your AAD tenant ID if necessary private const string TenantId = UserTokenProvider.CommonTenantId;
-            // This is hello GUID for hello PowerShell client.
+            // This is the GUID for the PowerShell client.
 Used for interactive logins in this example. private const string ClientId = "1950a258-227b-4e31-a9cf-717495945fc2";

             private const string ExistingResourceGroupName = "<Enter Resource Group Name>";